The In Between Day

 But it is also a short way the other direction.

 Next week we will celebrate the forgiveness of both human and institutional sin on the cross.
 We could join Jesus in the way of that cross, extending our arms in love to all who are near.
 Perhaps if we did that, those who are far will see and notice.
-And the scandal of the church will be swallowed in the scandal of the cross.
+And the scandal of the modern church will be swallowed in the scandal of the historic cross.

 As that old Indian priest said that day, “I implore you.
 Make Ghandi wrong.
 Be Easter people.
 May the love of our Lord Jesus Christ so shape and form you that all the world would see his mercy.